Pork Chile Verde

 Remove the papery husk from the tomatillos and rinse well.
 Slice tomatillos in half and place cut side down on a large baking sheet (line pan with heavy-duty foil for easy clean up).
 Wearing disposable gloves cut the peppers in half and remove their seeds.
 The poblanos are a bit larger than the other peppers so cut these in quarters.
 Place all the peppers cut side down on the baking sheet with the tomatillos.

 Place the baking sheet on the highest rack of your oven or about 4 inches below the heating element.
 Broil until the tomatillos and peppers are charred.
-I find that the tomatillos are ready prior to the peppers so I remove them with tongs and place them in a bowl to cool slightly.
-It will typically take about 10 minutes before the peppers are ready, watch closely removing pepper pieces as they become blistered.
+It will typically take about 8-10 minutes before the peppers are ready, watch closely removing tomatillos or pepper pieces as they become blistered.
 Let peppers cool slightly then remove their skin.

 Place tomatillos in a food processor.
 Coarsely chop peppers and add to the tomatillos.
 Pulse until blended but still a bit chunky.
 Set aside.